k3s-io/k3s/README.md

 The output will probably be much longer as the agent will spew a lot of logs.
 By default the server will register itself as a node (run the agent).
 It is common and almost required these days that the control plane be part of the cluster.

-To not run the agent by default use the `--disable-agent` flag
+To start a server without also running an agent, use the `--disable-agent` flag

     k3s server --disable-agent

 At this point, you can run the agent as a separate process or not run it on this node at all.

+Right now, you can only run one server per cluster.

 If you encounter an error like `"stream server error: listen tcp: lookup some-host on X.X.X.X:53: no such host"` when starting k3s please ensure `/etc/hosts` contains your current hostname (output of `hostname`),